fuyboo/SPARTA/README.md

 # aptpro
- This package provides tools for quality control of single-cell nucleic acid aptamers, gRNA, and mRNA multi-omics sequencing.
+ This package provides tools for quality control of single-cell aptamers, gRNA, and mRNA multi-omics sequencing.
 It also includes functions for defining cell gRNA identities and predicting potential proteins that may bind to nucleic acid aptamers families.
 ## Installation
 You can install this R package using the following methods: